 Last Fall a reader wrote me to ask if I could make her some shelves like she saw on Pinterest.
 I don’t typically do that, but I felt up for the challenge.
 Using new lumber and corbels I found online, I made Cindy some chippy farmhouse shelves.
 Click for more details on how I achieved the chippy paint look.

 Do you ever have one of those projects that you start and then wish you had never laid eyes on the furniture pieces?
 This is one of those projects.
 Sure, it looks beautiful now, but you will want to click over to see how it all took place!

 Welcome to this month’s Thrift Store Decor project.
 Okay, so this is suppose to be a thrift store makeover, but I actually got this side table free last Winter when my neighbors moved.
 It was a free for all kind of situation, but my storage situation made me make some tough decisions.
 I couldn’t…

 Easy vintage sewing cabinet makeover I am so excited to show you my makeover on this vintage sewing cabinet.
 I didn’t even really transform it—but more like gave it a freshening up.
-Mostly, I cleaned it up and gave it new paint and gel stain along with a new top.
-This is the most I have ever paid for a…
+Mostly, I cleaned up the vintage sewing cabinet and gave it new paint and gel stain along with a new top.
+This…

 Some makeovers are easier than others, but the best makeovers involve at least a little sawing.
 If you know me, then you are aware that I’m happiest when cutting up furniture or lumber.
-This table was mostly unchanged during it’s makeover, just some paint and a new top.
-You can see I got a great…
+This mid century side table was mostly unchanged during it’s makeover, just some paint and a new top.
+You can see I…

 PIN IT!
 I love a great repurposed headboard project.
 I first showed you how I painted this small foot board in one of my contributor posts for Homeright titled Maintaining Your Finish Max.
 Today, it’s a red headboard coat rack!
 PIN IT!
 I first painted it black, which is really the key to getting a great coat of red.
 You can see that I…